edvordo/notes-and-rants/instructions/github-gpg-commit-signing.md

 The other thing the tutorials (I found) out there won't tell you, is that in case you encounter an error similar to
-`gpg: skipping "[something]": secret key not available` you need to do one more console command, you might as well make this one global
+`gpg: skipping "96B8A72857ADEC06": secret key not available` you need to do one more console command, you might as well make this one global

 `git config --global gpg.program path_to_gpg`

 You can find the `path_to_gpg` using `where gpg` and just copy-paste it.
 This happens only _sometimes_ apparently, but I wasted good hour on this.

+In case the error persist, but instead of the key ID it stating your `user.name` and/or `user.email`, you misconfigured something (a typo somwhere maybe?) :)

 Commits may `warn` you about insecure memory usage, you can ignore these.